microfarad-de/bootloader/README.md

 Following are the instructions for burning the bootloader.

-The ATmega bootloader files are stored in the follwoing locations:
+The ATmega bootloader files are stored in the following locations:
 * On MAC OS X: `/Applications/Arduino.app/Contents/Java/hardware/arduino/avr/bootloaders/atmega`
 * On Windows: `C:\Program Files (x86)\Arduino\hardware\arduino\avr\bootloaders\atmega`

-Replace the follwoing files in the above location with the versions from this repository, creating a backup copy of the original files:
+Replace the following files in the above location with the versions from this repository, creating a backup copy of the original files:
 * For ATmega328P at 16MHz: `ATmegaBOOT_168_atmega328.hex`
 * For ATmega328P at 8MHz: `ATmegaBOOT_168_atmega328_pro_8MHz.hex`